By Matt Liebowitz

 The DigiNotar problem, it turns out, extends beyond Google: Hackers stole not just one SSL certificate, but 531, including ones for Facebook, Skype, Mozilla, Microsoft Yahoo, Android, Twitter, and Web domains owned by the CIA, Israel's Mossad and the UK's M16, Computerworld reported.

+Who is behind this monstrous hack?
 In a message posted on Pastebin, the Iranian man who in March hacked into the certificate authority Comodo to steal SSL certificates for Google, Yahoo, Skype and Microsoft took credit for the DigiNotar breach.

 In broken English, Comodohacker, as he calls himself, claimed that the hack was in retaliation for the Dutch involvement in the Srebrenica massacre in 1995, in which, he wrote, the "Dutch government exchanged 8,000 Muslim for 30 Dutch soldiers and Animal Serbian soldiers killed 8,000 Muslims in same day.